vishnuabhi4/TODO-Task-JS-CRUD/README.md

 * In the deleteTask function, the line `e.parentElement.parentElement.remove()` is used to remove the grandparent element of the HTML element referenced by e from the DOM.

 * `e:` This represents an HTML element (likely an icon or button) that triggered the delete action.
-This element is assumed to have a parent element.
+This element is assumed to have a parent element.The `this` keyword, when used in the onClick event handler, refers to the element that triggered the event.
+In this case, it's the delete icon <i> element.
+So, in the deleteTask function, e represents this delete icon element.

 * `.parentElement:` This property accesses the direct parent element of the element referenced by e.
 It represents the first level of the parent-child relationship.